JEClaire/jeclaire.github.io/_pages/about.md

 For more information about our lab and ongoing projects, please visit our [Acorn Research Group](https://acorn-research.usc.edu).

 ------
-During my master’s studies, I was advised by Professor [Seung Eun Lee](https://soc.seoultech.ac.kr/Professor/Professor.html) and worked as a member of the Computer Architecture Lab.
+During my master’s studies, I was advised by Professor [Seung Eun Lee](https://soc.seoultech.ac.kr/Professor/Professor.html).
 For more information about the lab, please visit the [Computer Architecture Lab](https://soc.seoultech.ac.kr/).

 ------